heroku/hk/README.md

 ### Installation

 Currently, you need to have a [Go development environment](http://golang.org/doc/install) to install hk.
-We intend to provide compiled binary forms of hk for easy installation, but this isn't ready yet.
+We intend to provide compiled binary forms of hk for easy installation and automatic updating, but this isn't ready yet.

-	$ go get github.com/kr/hk
+	$ go get github.com/heroku/hk

+Please note that versions of hk installed from source are unsupported and should only be installed for development purposes.

 ### netrc